WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-10-AI-test-idea-generation-example.markdown

 or two.
 Best case the LLM generates some test ideas you like but might not have thought of.
 Most likely case the LLM comes up with ideas you would have thought of on your own, but it does it much faster.
-As a colleague of mine, Jason Arbon, points out, often times you don't need better than a person would create.
+As someone who writes frequently about applying AI to testing, Jason Arbon, points out, often times you don't need better than a person would create.
 Often it is helpful to have something good enough that makes the work easier.
+The key is that the cost of evaluation, and the penalty for being wrong, needs to be within reasonable limits to pay off, an <a href="https://waynemroseberry.github.io/2023/09/23/Generic-Test-Cases-and-the-Great-ESC-Ape.html">
+idea I describe in an article
+about generic test case generation tools</a>.

 Example: Applying claims testing to Microsoft Word marketing literature
 ===========================================
-For test analysis category, I selected "Claims Testing", the description of which I got from James Bach's publication of his Heuristic Testing Strategy Model.
+For test analysis category, I selected "Claims Testing", the description of which I got from James Bach's publication of his <a href="https://developsense.com/resource/htsm.pdf">Heuristic Testing Strategy Model</a>.

 For product description, I used the "Features in Word 2022" marketing documentation.